Gluten Free in Croatia 2025 – The Sightseeing Coeliac

 Lošinj

 On this trip we wanted the last couple of nights to be a bit more chilled having driven from Dubrovnik up to Plitvice Lakes over four days.
-We needed a location between Plitvice Lakes and Pula where we were flying home from and if we had more time I would have loved to stay at Vitality Hotel Punta as it has coeliac accreditation.
+We needed a location between Plitvice Lakes and Pula where we were flying home from and if we had more time I would have loved to stay at Vitality Hotel Puna as it has coeliac accreditation.
 However, it just wasn’t possible for the couple of days that we had due to its island location so in the end we decided to stay in beautiful Opatija on the sea.

 Opatija

 Opatija is a beautiful location but not one for the gluten free bucket list.
 One of the restaurants we visited originally stated they couldn’t do anything at all for me being coeliac but with some perseverance I got a naturally gluten free dish of tuna steak and sweet potato.
 It’s not a restaurant I’d recommend but many restaurants in Croatia offer seafood and dishes that you could ask to be prepared safely if needed as long as you guide them through the necessary protocols.
+This is where confidence in ordering naturally gluten free dishes and what cross contact measures that the restaurant needs to take is so helpful for confidently travelling beyond a great restaurant list and it’s definitely a very helpful part of the required strategy for eating out gluten free whilst travelling in Croatia.

 The other night we ended up sitting down to eat in what must be one of the fanciest restaurants in the area, and it cost us €50pp but for that we had scallops to start, and seafood or steak for the main with wine and beer.
 A fancy meal and expensive compared to other prices we paid in Croatia but pretty good for fine dining and they were excellent in helping me with gluten free options considering it was an unplanned visit.